Fractional Real Estate Investing: An Investor’s Guide

 There are many ways to invest in real estate today.
 From buying a property outright to fractional real estate investing, where you buy shares in a residential or commercial property.
 Fractional real estate investing is gaining momentum because it reduces barriers to entry for new investors while maintaining the high rates of return historically enjoyed by property investors.

 Fractional real estate investing means you own a fraction or portion of a piece of real estate, but you get all the same benefits you would have gained if you owned it yourself.
-You don't have to worry about property management, expenses, or anything else that goes along with real estate investing, but you get to reap all the benefits.
+You don't have to worry about professional management, expenses, or anything else that goes along with real estate investing, but you get to reap all the benefits.

 Here's how it works.

 A company buys a piece of real estate.
 It could be residential but is usually commercial real estate.
 The company then divides the property's cost into fractional shares, which they sell to investors like you.
-Sometimes there could be a few investors and other times hundreds.

 Fractional Ownership of Personal Properties vs. Commercial